Top tips for meeting teachers

 - What can I do at home to help support my child’s learning?

-Write down the things that you and the teacher will do to support your child’s learning, and arrange to check in with the teacher later in the year to see how your child is progressing.
+At the end of the meeting, make a note of the things that you and the teacher will do to support your child’s learning, and arrange to check in with the teacher later in the year to see how your child is progressing.
 Ask how you can contact the teacher (through the school, via email, etc.) and let them know how they can contact you.

 Talk to your child after the meeting, and let them know what you discussed with their teacher.
 Let them know the positive things the teacher said about them, and talk about any concerns that were raised.
 If you and the teacher made a plan to help address any concerns, explain this to your child and let them know that you and the teacher have created this plan to help them do better at school.